Once A Fence, Later Slats, Almost Always A Wall: Trump's Border Wall Contradictions

 "One of the things that's come up pretty strongly is we want to have vision through the wall, because you want to see what's on the other side of the wall," Trump said in an interview on Fox News on Nov.
 2, 2017.
 "You know, you think we're going to build a nice, simple concrete wall, but it's not that simple."

-A series of tall steel bollards, or posts, is technically more like a fence than a wall.
+A series of tall, steel bollards (posts) is technically more like a fence than a wall.
 Still, Trump kept calling it a wall and kept leading chants at his rallies all through 2018.

 But now, with Democrats refusing to fund the president's wall, he's insisting: "We are not building a Concrete Wall, we are building artistically designed steel slats."